mavillez/Oblivion/docs/source/compilation.rst

 Software Compilation Using MPI
 ==============================

-In order to compile a software several steps must be carried out by the user:

-#.
-Set the work environment by loading modules
-#.
-Determine the software paths (compiler, libraries, includes, etc)
-#.
-Adjust the Makefile
-#.
-Compile the software

 1. Work Enviroment
 ------------------

 To set the work environment the user must load the needed modules.
-To do that start by using `module av` to see the provided modules.
+To do that start by using ``module av`` to see the available modules:
-In OBLIVION the modules are set in a hierarchical structure and thus the user must start by loading the core modules or toolchains.

-Say that the user wants to compile his/her software with Intel MPI.
-First executes `module av` obtaining

 .. code-block:: julia